Policy no. I-7

 Professionalism in communications and behavior is the only acceptable form of interaction on campus and in related university business settings.
 Every employee is expected to conduct himself/herself in a manner that is a positive reflection of the university.
 When differences of opinions occur, only constructive, legitimate, and respectful forms of communication are considered appropriate.The university does not condone the following behaviors in the workplace: intimidation (raised voice, yelling, screaming), verbal abuse, including the use of profanity, humiliation via sarcasm, inappropriate physical contact, threatening-like behavior, or invading personal space or privacy.
 Employees who engage in these types of behaviors may be subject to corrective action via the Positive Corrective Action policy, up to and including termination.
 Employees who feel that they have been subjected to these types of behaviors should report such behaviors to their supervisor, Employee Relations or the Office of Inclusion, Diversity & Equal Opportunity immediately.
 All reports of these types of behaviors will be taken seriously and handled appropriately.

 The university has accepted the opinion of the Surgeon General that smoking is the largest preventable cause of illness and premature death.
-Since the university has substantial commitments to health-related research and teaching, it has a parallel commitment to protect the health environment of students, employees and guests.
-Therefore, and in compliance with the State of Ohio smoking ban set out in Chapter 3794 of the Ohio Revised Code, the university does not permit smoking in any of its buildings or structures, including in residence halls or in university vehicles.
+Since the university has substantial commitments to health-related research and teaching, it has a parallel commitment to protect the health environment of students, employees and guests and to be in compliance with the State of Ohio smoking ban set out in Chapter 3794 of the Ohio Revised Code.
+Therefore, the university does not permit smoking or use of e-cigarettes in any of its buildings or structures, including in residence halls or in university vehicles.
 In addition, all outside walkways and grounds of university property are smoke-free, except for specific university-designated smoking areas.
 The medical, dental and nursing schools and the health sciences podium and the health sciences garage are entirely smoke-free and do not have any university-designated smoking areas.

 Solicitation or distribution of literature by non-employees, on or through university property, is prohibited.
 Solicitation or distribution of literature by employees for non-sanctioned university events is only permitted while employees are on non-work time, and in non-work areas.